liang0711/liang0711.github.io/index.md

 ### My Expertise ###
 I am Lizzy Zhao, **looking for job opportunities in the data world!**

 I'm an accomplished data scientist and have a solid foundation of data-centric analysis and machine learning methodologies to deliver meaningful insights, for improving business and boosting operational efficiency.
-A little bit about myself, by utilizing Python/SQL to to deploy advanced statistical models to derive actionable insights from complex datasets and drive strategic decisions.
+A little bit about myself, by utilizing Python/SQL to to deploy advanced statistical models from complex datasets and drive strategic decisions.